AdaCore/gnatstudio/docs/users_guide/extending.rst

   (control-L); the startup scripts editor only displays the first page of the script in the first page of the editor.

-  If possible, scripts should avoid executing code when they're loaded.
+  If possible, scripts should avoid executing code when they are loaded.
 This gives the user a chance to change the value of global variables or override functions before the script is actually launched.
   Instead, you should to connect to the :command:`"gps_started"` hook, as